Quincy Quarries Reservation

 The Quincy Quarries is a 22 acre public recreation area in Quincy, Massachusetts, commemorating the site of the Granite Railway—often credited as being the first railroad in the United States.
 The former quarries produced granite for over a century, leaving problematic excavations that ultimately were taken over and filled in to protect public safety.
 The reservation is owned and operated by the Massachusetts Department of Conservation and Recreation.

 History

 In 1825, after an exhaustive search throughout New England, Solomon Willard selected the Quincy site as the source of stone for the Bunker Hill Monument in Charlestown.
+Willard bought 4-acres of quarry to be able to deliver the estimated 9,000 tons of granite needed.
 After many delays and much obstruction, a charter was granted on March 4, 1826, for the construction of a railroad to help move the granite.
 The "Granite Railway" was designed and built by railway pioneer Gridley Bryant and began operations on October 7, 1826.
 The granite from these quarries became famous throughout the nation, and stone cutting quickly became Quincy's principal economic activity.
+Nonetheless, Quarries began to experience a long-term decline during the World War and the Great Depression being lost to shipbuilding and the cripple drop in demand for granite; these events marked the end of the Granite City era.